dmail-old/jsenv-core/cache/polyfill/readme.md

 # polyfill

-Will contain cache of source executed to provided missing standard features.
+Will contain cache of source avluated to provide missing standard features.